 Since the construction industry is one of the most traumatic, a considerable amount of risks is associated with different accidents.
 That’s why a construction company needs to analyze the main prerequisites and try to avoid all possible accidents in the future.

-Accidents can be divided into groups: human and equipment-related.
+We can divide accidents into groups: human and equipment-related.
 Usually, to prevent all human-related issues companies develop long policies and sets of rules.
 But still people quite often disrupt safety regulations.

 Several open-source libraries analyze images and videos from the safety cameras in the real-time.
 These tools can detect abnormal behavior and alert the construction company.